Fair item allocation

-These ingredients are explained in detail below.

 Preferences

 Combinatorial preferences

 A naive way to determine the preferences is asking each partner to supply a numeric value for each possible bundle.
 For example, if the items to divide are a car and a bicycle, a partner may value the car as 800, the bicycle as 200, and the bundle {car, bicycle} as 900 (see Utility functions on indivisible goods for more examples).
 There are two problems with this approach: